Female Genital Mutilation

 Five signs to look out for (particularly for organisations such as health and education)

-1. The family belongs to a community which practices FGM
+- The family belongs to a community which practices FGM.

-2. The family are making plans to go on holiday / requested extended leave from school
+- The family are making plans to go on holiday / requested extended leave from school.

-3. The child talks about a forthcoming special celebration
+- The child talks about a forthcoming special celebration.

-4. The child / woman may have difficulty walking or sitting
+- The child / woman may have difficulty walking or sitting.

-5. Their own mother or other siblings have had FGM
+- Their own mother or other siblings have had FGM.

-Call police on 101 if you have ingormation about FGM, believe a child maybe at risk or feel your child being cut and out of control.
+Call police on 101 if you have information about FGM including where this is happening, who is carrying it out, or believe a child may be at risk.
 In an emergency, dial 999.

 Birmingham Against Female Genital Mutilation seeks to lead and co-ordinate multi-agency activity to prevent the practice of FGM: